Skip to main content

 Quick Links

-• Make sure you and nanny have swapped contact numbers so you can reach each other by phone if needed
+Ensure that you and the nanny have swapped contact numbers so you can easily reach each other if needed.
+Confirm the following:

 Ideas for interview questions